-- 1) Move your aircraft outside to an area with a clear view of the sky and power up both the EX5000 and the Broadcast receiver. - 2) When the activation code from Sirius is received, the EX5000 will display information on the following EX5000 pages: - Trip Page will display textual METARS and TAFS, Winds Aloft, Temperatures Aloft, and time elapsed since the last weather data was received. - Map Page will display NEXRAD data, AIRMETs/SIGMETs, TFRs, and graphical METARs - Nearest Page will display METARS
+- 1) Move your aircraft outside to an area with a clear view of the sky. - 2) Power up both the EX5000 and the Broadcast receiver and wait at least 30 minutes to allow the MLB700 to receive the activation signal. - 3) When the activation code from Sirius is received, the EX5000 will display information on the following pages: - Trip page displays textual METARS and TAFS, Winds Aloft, Temperatures Aloft, and time elapsed since the last weather data was received. - Map page displays datalink radar data, AIRMETs/SIGMETs, TFRs, graphical METARs, and storm cells. - Nearest page displays METARS.